DRUGS ACTING ON THE CENTRAL NERVOUS SYSTEM: A TEACHER’S COMPREHENSIVE GUIDE

 For severe pain—such as fractures, burns, or terminal cancer—opioids are the gold standard.

-- Mechanism: They act centrally to raise the pain threshold.
+- Mechanism: They act centrally to raise the pain threshold by binding to opioid receptors in the brain and spinal cord.

 - Prototypical Drug: Morphine.